Side Effects, risks, and why you need the close medical supervision we provide at VIVA Wellness

 At VIVA Wellness, your dedicated NP may proactively mitigate side effects by automatically prescribing anti-nausea relief medications and supplements that support metabolic health and detoxification pathways.
 Through our weekly check-ins, we will adjust your dose and overall program based on real-time feedback from your body and your mental, emotional, and physical status.
 Your plan is tailored to you and your individual body.

 Don’t choose an in-and-out clinic that won’t take the time to discuss your safety concerns.
 We know that supporting whole-body health means the drug will be tolerated more easily.
-Because every client is different, there is no “typical” or “guaranteed” result of using Ozempic.
+Because every client is different, there is no “typical” or “guaranteed” result of using compounded semaglutide.
 However, with proper care for every aspect of your health, including the emotional, mental, and nutritional, the effects of your weight loss program will be amplified.
 Many patients regain weight with other programs that don’t take the time and energy to invest in their clients.
 We are in it with you every step of the way until you reach the goal that you decide on from the beginning.

 If you are looking for help with your weight goals and overall wellness, then rest assured that we have a variety of services to choose from.
 Many patients add other treatments within VIVA Wellness to achieve even greater results, like colonics, lymphatic drainage, and cavitation.
 Our expert team is here to support everyone’s journey in the way they feel best suits them.
 Our services offer complete flexibility, giving you freedom of choice regarding how and when we can help.